 Academic and Professional Writing (The Little Red Schoolhouse)

-Do you want to write clear, effective academic or professional prose?
-If so, the Writing Program has a course for you.
-Academic and Professional Writing (aka "The Little Red Schoolhouse," English 13000/33000) offers principles of clear writing that will allow you to anticipate and to change how readers respond to your work -- whether those readers are professors, professionals, or the general public.
+Our flagship course, Academic and Professional Writing (aka "The Little Red Schoolhouse," English 13000/33000), offers principles of clear writing that will allow you to anticipate and to change how readers respond to your work -- whether those readers are professors, professionals, or the general public.

-Special writing topics courses for upper-level undergraduates and graduate students
+Special writing topics courses for upper-level undergrads and graduate students

-For upper-level undergraduates and graduate students interested in advanced writing topics, the Writing Program offers a cluster of advanced writing courses.
-Topics include: an advanced course in argumentation, an advanced course in persuasion and the environment, and an advanced course in writing speeches.
-To ensure that students receive individualized attention to their writing, enrollment in each course is strictly limited to twelve students.
-No exceptions!
+For undergraduates and graduate students interested in advanced writing topics, the Writing Program offers a cluster of advanced writing courses.
+To ensure that students receive individualized attention to their writing, enrollment in each course is strictly capped, usually at 12 students.

 For first-year undergraduates: required writing sequence